-9 WILDFIRES (WILD)
+11 WILDFIRES (WILD)

 A wildfire is an uncontrolled fire that burns a variety of vegetation types ranging in age, size, and density.
 Consequently, wildfires are potential sources of large amounts of air pollution affecting air quality.
 Emissions from wildfires may travel large distances and contribute to the release of over 10 tons/km2 of CO2 annually in the United States (Liu, Stanturf and Tian).
-Wildfires result in fugitive emissions of criteria pollutants and Greenhouse Gases (GHG).
+Wildfires result in fugitive emissions of criteria pollutants and GHG.

-The size and intensity of a wildfire is affected by meteorological conditions, the species of vegetation involved and their moisture content, and the weight of consumable fuel per acre (fuel loading).
+The size and intensity of a wildfire is affected by meteorological conditions, the species of vegetation involved, their moisture content, and the weight of consumable fuel per acre (fuel loading).
 The complete combustion of wildland fuels (forests, grasslands, and wetlands) requires a heat flux (temperature gradient), adequate oxygen supply, and sufficient burning time.
 The size and quantity of wildland fuels, meteorological conditions, and topographic features interact to modify the burning behavior as the fire spreads, and the wildfire will attain different degrees of combustion efficiency during its lifetime.
-A simple control volume describing emissions resulting from wildfires is provided in Figure 9-1.
+A simple control volume describing emissions resulting from wildfires is provided in Figure 11-1.

-Figure 9-1.
+Figure 11-1.
 Simplified Wildfire Control Volume

-Most fuel loading figures are based on values for "available fuel," that is, combustible material that will be consumed in a wildfire under specific weather conditions.
+Most fuel loading figures are based on values for "available fuel," that is, combustible material consumed in a wildfire under specific weather conditions.
 Each region of the country will have varying fuel load due to landscape and vegetation type.
-The U.S. Forest Service Regions are shown in Table 9-1.
+The U.S. Forest Service (USFS) has developed a map of regions associated with wildfires.
+These regions are shown in Table 11-1.